magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- AC-2364-->

-*  The `GetLines` query no longer throws an exception when fetching a list of categories one of which contains an image that can’t be found on the filesystem.
+*  The `categories` query no longer throws an exception when fetching a list of categories one of which contains an image that can’t be found on the filesystem.
 Previously, {{ site.data.var.ee }} threw this exception: Category image not found`.
 [GitHub-34266](https://github.com/magento/magento2/issues/34266)

 <!--- AC-2368-->

-*  The `GetProductsInCategory` query now returns `category_uid` as an aggregation as expected.
+*  The `products` query now returns `category_uid` as an aggregation as expected.
 [GitHub-32557](https://github.com/magento/magento2/issues/32557)

 <!--- AC-2373-->